Super Bowl champion Eagles hold first practice of camp

 Wentz has said his goal is to return for the Week 1 game against the Atlanta Falcons, but head coach Doug Pederson has pumped the brakes on that timeline.

-He told 6abc just a few weeks ago he will not push or rush Wentz, who will be limited in this practice.

-LIVE UPDATES: Get ongoing coverage of Eagles trainign camp from the Action News sports team
+LIVE UPDATES: Get ongoing coverage of Eagles training camp from the Action News sports team

+Carson Wentz says he does NOT sense Eagles are “complacent” after winning 1st Super Bowl @cj_wentz says guys are “hungry” to Repeat & Win!@6abc #CarsonWentz #Eagles #FlyEaglesFly pic.twitter.com/lbgJUKbGm8— Jeff Skversky 6abc (@JeffSkversky) July 26, 2018

+Wentz was cleared for 11-on-11 drills on Wednesday but for now, is limited to no contact.
+He said he's trying to be aggressive, but smart, coming back from his injury.

 Among the Eagles who were not active at practice were defensive end Brandon Graham and wide receiver Alshon Jeffery.
 Both could come off the physically unable to perform list at any time and are expected to be ready for the season opener.